Jay-McNally/music-library-API/README.md

 - Retrieve all music libraries
 - Retrieve a music library by its ID
-- Save a new or updated music library
+- Retrieve all artists
-- Delete a music library by its ID
+- Retrieve artists by name
+- Retrieve all albums
+- Retrieve albums by artist or genre
+- Retrieve all tracks
+- Retrieve tracks by artist, album, or genre

 ## Technologies Used